Building a Brand Online — From Zero to Recognition

 Website — Your Brand Hub

 Your website is the central place of your online brand.
-It's the only channel you 100% control — unlike LinkedIn, Google, or Facebook, which can change their algorithms at any moment.
+It's the only channel you 100% control — unlike LinkedIn, Google, or Facebook, which can change their algorithms at any moment, and suddenly your reach drops without you agreeing to it.

 What the Site Must Communicate in the First 5 Seconds